 - Continuously enroll at SFSU each term (minimum 6 units per semester), including summer sessions, if appropriate courses are available.

-- Enroll in SPED 601 Intern Support Seminar (3 units) the first semester as an intern.
+- *Beginning fall 2018, enroll in SPED 601 Intern Support Seminar (3 units) the first semester as an intern.

-- Complete the Support and Supervision Record Form at the end of each semester and submit to the Department of Special Education.
+- *Beginning fall 2018, complete the Support and Supervision Record Form at the end of each semester and submit to the Department of Special Education.